Sampling-Based Constrained Motion Planning with Products of Experts: Background

 \subsection{Tensor-Train Distribution}

-This function approximation technique has been demonstrated within various optimization problems \citep{batsheva2023protes, Shetty23}.
-The problem of minimizing a cost function is first transformed into the task of maximizing an unnormalized probability density function $p(\cdot)$, represented as a tensor $\bm{\mc{P}}$ in TT format.
+The TT approximation technique has been previously applied to optimization problems \citep{batsheva2023protes, Shetty23}.
+In this approach, the problem of minimizing a cost function is first transformed into the task of maximizing an unnormalized probability density function $p(\cdot)$, represented as a tensor $\bm{\mc{P}}$ in TT format.
 Subsequently, a corresponding probability distribution, referred to as the TT distribution, is constructed as

 where $Z$ denotes the corresponding normalization constant.
 Leveraging the separable structure of the TT model allows for the efficient generation of exact samples from the TT distribution, eliminating the need to compute the normalization factor $Z$.
 Additional details about the sampling process can be found in the Appendix.
 Moreover, as illustrated in \citep{Shetty23}, direct calculations of marginal and conditional distributions can be derived from the TT-cores.